Dennis-Maigua/mern-auth-app/README.md

 This project is licensed under the MIT license.

-Mern-Auth is a React-Native application and a cross-platform app that runs on both Android and iOS smartphones.
+Mern-Auth is a React-Native application (cross-platform app) that runs on both Android and iOS smartphones.

 ### Key Features: